AlienGen/Biome-documentation/source/gettingstarted.rst

 The goal of this framework
 --------------------------

-The main goal of this framework is to be able to develop web application faster.
+The main goal of this framework is to be able to develop web applications faster.

-Companies need to move fast, and for most of the time, a web application can increase the speed of communication inside a company.
+Companies need to move fast, and most of the time, a web application can increase the speed of communication inside a company.
 But having the perfect application that will fit the needs is not an easy task.
 That's why, Biome was developed to test the requirements faster and move faster to the solution that will fit the needs.

-This framework is inspired by JSF (Java server faces) and an awesome framework developed internally by a french company called Free SAS.
+This framework is inspired by JSF (Java server faces) an awesome framework developed internally by a french company called Free SAS.

 Quick-start guide